precog/platform/README.md

 A few landmarks:

+-   **common** - Data structures and service interfaces that are shared between multiple submodules.

--   **quirrel** - The Quirrel compiler, including parser, static analysis and emitter
+-   **quirrel** - The Quirrel compiler, including the parser, static analysis code and bytecode emitter

     -   `Parser`
     -   `Binder`
     -   `ProvenanceChecker`

--   **daze** - The Quirrel evaluator and standard library, including optimization passes
+-   **mimir** - The Quirrel optimizer, evaluator and standard library

     -   `EvaluatorModule`
     -   `StdLibModule`